-She went to London with a letter from a newspaper editor to "Pat" Collins, then consul general in London, and now mayor of Boston; and soon she was studying with Bernhardt; then at work in George Alexander's company; then taking Miss Neilson's parts as an understudy; then a star; then unfortunately married to a London actor who proved fickle; thenwell, then McCarthy.
+She went to London with a letter from a newspaper editor to "Pat" Collins, then consul general in London, and now mayor of Boston; and soon she was studying with Bernhardt; then at work in George Alexander's company; then taking Miss Nellson's parts as an understudy; then a star; then unfortunately married to a London actor who proved fickle; thenwell, then McCarthy.

 And what a curious tangle of lives and loves it is, to be sure!

 A Rock in New York Harbor.
-It's surprising to hear of the discovery of a ledge of rock dangerous to navigation right in New York harbor just off the Battery, the most navigated point in the New World.
+It's surprising to hear of the discov ery of a ledge of rock dangerous to navigation right in New York harbor, just-off the Buttery, the most navigated point in the New World.

 Yet that is the fact; and there is a hurry call for money to blast away the obstruction.
-In sounding and charting a harbor the men cannot well go

-Building the Sea The big rocks in Hell Gate everybody knows about.
+In sounding and charting a harbor the men neath 26 feet of water, where other boats had safely passed something like a million times.
+The big rocks in Hell Gate everybody knows about.
 The government keeps on blasting away at them, and commerce is now fairly safe.
 I well remember the great day when, after years of blasting and tunneling underneath, Flood Rock at Hell Gate was to be blown up with dynamite.
 People came from far and near to hear the sound and see the water jump in the air.
 I was at work within two miles of the place and I hardly heard the explosion.
 You can't get any one to go far nowadays to assist in blowing up a reef.
 It's too much "out of sight."

-Quite unnoticed, indeed, goes on un ceasingly the improvement of the har bor, a task of the most monumental magnitude.
-The government keeps the bay clear; the city is replacing all its slovenly water front with enduring granite walls.
-Some \$14,000,000 is being spent upon the work by this administration alone; in time the docks will rival those of Liverpool which Americans go so far to see.
+Quite unnoticed, indeed, goes on unceasingly the improvement of the harbor, a task of the most monumental magnitude.
+The government keeps the bay clear; the city is replacing all its slovenly water front with enduring granite walls..
+Some \$14,000,000 is being spent upon the work by this administration alone; in time the docks will rival those of Liverpool, which Americans go so far to see.

 The Liverpool docks are tidal, with gates to keep water in or out.
 New York's tide rises only about four feet.
 A ship can lie at an ordinary dock and rise and fall to that extent without interrupting lading.
 This single difference gives New York an advantage over Liverpool, and most cities in western Europe, that must be computed in millions enough to make one dizzy.
-The Death of Dean Hoffman.
-The richest clergyman in the world has died and is laid away to rest, and